aisayo/js_functions_and_variables/Readme.md

 ## Goals:
 - Functions dive deep:
     - What are functions?
-    - Why do we use them?
-    - How to define functions
+    - Different ways to define a function
+    - Function reference vs execution
+    - What are high order functions?
     - "First class citizens"
     - Parameters vs arguments
 - Understanding variables:
     - What are variables?
     - How to define variables
     - When to use var, let, and const
+- What is the scope?
+    - Understand variable scopes